 Language and the brain

-- Finally, we know from neuroscience studies that language is neurophysiologically represented in the brain. - In fact that study of how language is represented and processed in the brain is called neurolinguistics.
+- Finally, we also know from neuroscience studies that language is neurophysiologically represented in the brain. - For one thing, for most right-handed individuals, language is represented in the left cerebral hemisphere of the brain.

 Language and the brain